schatt/6layer/Framework/docs/IntelligentFormViewAutoBindingGuide.md

 let task: Task = // ... get from context

+// Option 1: Use bindKVC for CoreData entities let dataBinder = DataBinder(task)
+dataBinder.bindKVC("title")
+dataBinder.bindKVC("status")
+dataBinder.bindKVC("priority")

-// Automatic binding works with Core Data let form = IntelligentFormView.generateForm(
+let form = IntelligentFormView.generateForm(
     for: task,
+    dataBinder: dataBinder,
     onSubmit: { updatedTask in
         // Core Data auto-save happens (see Issue #9)
-        // Model is updated as fields change (if bound) }
+        // Model is updated as fields change via KVC binding }
 )

+// Option 2: Use bindAuto for automatic detection let dataBinder2 = DataBinder(task)
+dataBinder2.bindAuto("title")  // Auto-detects CoreData and uses KVC dataBinder2.bindAuto("status")
+dataBinder2.bindAuto("priority")

+let form2 = IntelligentFormView.generateForm(
+    for: task,
+    dataBinder: dataBinder2,
+    onSubmit: { updatedTask in
+        // Core Data auto-save happens
+    }
+)
 #endif
 ```

+**Note**: The `bindKVC()` and `bindAuto()` methods are only available when `CoreData` is imported.
+For regular Swift types, continue using `bind(_:to:)` with key paths.

 ---